-In 2018 I organised a charity bike ride from London to Paris with friends and strangers from the KBB (Kitchen Bathrooms & Bedrooms) industry to raise money for Sanitation First.
+In 2018 I organised a bike ride from London to Paris with friends and strangers from the KBB (Kitchen Bathrooms & Bedrooms) industry to raise money for Sanitation First.
 It is an incredible charity that helps improve the lives of hundreds and thousands of people by improving their sanitation.
 The outcome was incredible!
 Pretty much everyone who joined me on that trip has badgered me ever since to organise another one, and if you take a look through the photos of the previous ride you can see why.

 Of course we couldn’t just repeat the same trip, we had to think of somewhere new.
-Amsterdam is the cycling capital of Europe, and as we all know, one of the most beautiful too.
-To get there we will cycle along beautiful canals, through picturesque villages, beautiful historic European cities, and even find some time to visit the beaches of Dunkirk.
+Brussels is the political capital of Europe, and as we all know, one of the most beautiful too.
+To get there we will cycle through picturesque villages, beautiful historic European cities, and even find some time to visit the beaches of Dunkirk.

 So it’s a charity bike ride and the money raised must go to Sanitation First.